yannicksuter/faceter/README.md

 * add primitives
     * Cylinder
     * Box
-* improve model simplification
+* improve model simplification and triangulation
+    * improving rev-triangulation algorithm to be also robust with polygon(P>4) -> use ear clipping approach for 3d (P>4) polygon
 * model/merge: when merging models, group definitions are lost
 * explore boolean operations on model or parametric models
     * support box and cylinder
     * support and/or/xor operations
 * remove cur_group concept from model, leads to confusion. better to be stateless
-* improving rev-triangulation algorithm to be also robust with polygon(P>4) -> use ear clipping approach for 3d (P>4) polygon
+* clean up tag/group mess in model-class. groups could be a virtual selector of tags
 * generate interesting triangle fields, first attempt using delaunay
-* clean up tag/group mess in model-class. groups could be a virtual selector of tags

 ## Issues
 * BUG/model: faces added with area 0, this can happen with svg triangulation where vertices span a horizontal line.